-I take rejection as someone blowing a bugle in my ear to wake me up and get going rather than retreat.
+I take rejection as someone blowing a bugle in my ear to wake me up and get going rather than retreat. – Sylvester Stallone

-This is the second of a two part series about rejection:
+This is the second of a two-part series about rejection:

-Understanding the Benefits of Rejection
+Understanding the Value of Rejection

-You are a unique individual with unique tastes, preferences and perspectives.
+You are a unique individual with unique tastes, preferences, and perspectives.
 What might appeal to you, may not necessarily appeal to others.
 This is a good thing because it makes life interesting and diverse.

 As humans we certainly have many things in common, however, we’re not mindless robots who do the same thing, live the same way, have the same outlook on life.
-As a result there will be conflicts, and you are therefore likely to face rejection many times throughout your life.
+As a result, there will be conflicts, and you are therefore likely to face rejection many times throughout your life.

 Whether you’re rejected in a personal social situation or a business professional situation, you must accept that getting rejected is an unavoidable and necessary part of life.
-This is a good thing, because rejection is necessary for reinventing yourself, for learning new things, and for personal growth.
+This is a good thing because rejection is necessary for reinventing yourself, for learning new things, and for personal growth.
 In fact, getting rejected can be a blessing in disguise and extremely advantageous if handled appropriately.
 However, you must learn from the experience and look at the silver lining behind each rejection you face.

-You must not view rejection as a bad thing, but rather see it in a positive light, because the truth is that rejection is critical for long-term success.
+You must not view rejection as a bad thing, but rather see it in a positive light because the truth is that rejection is critical for long-term success.
 In fact, people who are most successful get rejected the most often and only succeed because they were willing to risk failure repeatedly.

 The more rejection you face the more valuable knowledge and experience you will gain.
 This knowledge and experience will help you to better understand what to do and what not to do moving forward as you work towards the attainment of your goals and objectives.
 All this will lead to valuable insights that will help you further your progress, or at the very least shift your thinking or the way you approach certain situations.

 Rejection essentially improves your chances of success because it provides you with the feedback you need to adjust your strategy moving forward.
-The better understanding you have about other people’s wants and needs, the better decisions you are likely to make that will help you to better meet these people’s needs in the future.
+The better understanding you have of other people’s wants and needs, the better decisions you are likely to make that will help you to better meet these people’s needs in the future.
 And this will lead to more approval and less rejection in the long-run.

 Rejection can also be a valuable “wake-up call” that alerts you to certain and specific changes that you must make to your behavior in order to get things back on track.
 It essentially serves as constructive feedback and criticism that you must value and use to your advantage.